LittlePetunia/410p3/README.md

 Project 3

-for changing input file just rename the file name inside checkin file in if __name__ == __main__ method, will update in future time with args input in cmd or bash.
+for change input following the str print on the output ,then type the input file exist in ./input folder

 run checkin :
 python checkin5.py

+then you will see this:
+type the input file in input folder (e.g. p3_input3) :

+type input file name exist in ./input folder